Lush (company): Business structure

 Lush is a privately owned company with a small number of shares available on an invitation-only basis.
 The company operates in 49 countries, with approximately 20% of its stores located in the US as of 2017.

 Many of the global operations outside the UK were founded via joint venture agreements between Lush and third parties.
 In 1996, a joint venture agreement was signed to expand the cosmetics operation to North America.
 This began by opening stores in Canada, and six years after the initial move into the North American market, Lush opened its first store in the United States.
 A similar arrangement saw the launch of Lush Australia in 1997, when the first store opened in the country.

 The company follows a "no advertising policy", in which it does not spend money on TV campaigns or celebrity endorsements, and instead relies heavily on user-generated content.
 However, the company partnered with drag queens from RuPaul's Drag Race alumnae Kim Chi, Detox and Shea Couleé in the holiday season of 2018 to create photo campaigns for their new products.
 Products are also advertised through staff engaging in "random acts of kindness", where they are allowed to give away products to customers.
 Lush states that it does not have a target demographic, and that as a brand it is "trying to make [its] stores welcoming to all".

-Products

-Lush produces creams, soaps, shampoos, shower gels, lotions, moisturisers, fragrances, scrubs, toothpaste tablets, masks and other cosmetics for the face, hair, and body using only vegetarian or vegan recipes.
-In 2024, Lush produced 102 million products, of which 31.5 million were bath bombs.
-In July 2012, Lush began selling their "Emotional Brilliance" makeup collection, which includes liquid lipsticks, liquid eyeliners, cream shadows, and mascara.
-They also sell lifestyle products such as home fragrance (candles) and merchandise.

-The company also offers spa treatments, such as massages and facials, at their Lush Spa locations in Bath, Birmingham, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, and Poole in the UK.